Timm Sharp

 Timm Sharp (born 1978) is an American actor and writer.
-He is known for his role as Marshall Nesbitt in the Fox sitcom Undeclared, Doug Von Stuessen in the Fox sitcom 'Til Death, and Jim in the Starz comedy Blunt Talk.
+He is known for his roles as Marshall Nesbitt in the Fox sitcom Undeclared, Doug Von Stuessen in the Fox sitcom 'Til Death, Jim in the Starz comedy Blunt Talk, and Gabe Ugliano in the Disney+ fantasy series Percy Jackson and the Olympians.

 Early life and education

-Sharp is a native of Fargo, North Dakota, and throughout high school, he attended Trollwood Performing Arts School in North Fargo.
+Sharp is a native of Fargo, North Dakota.
+He attended Fargo North High School, and throughout school he studied at Trollwood Performing Arts program.
 Shortly after graduating high school, he moved to New York City to study acting at the American Academy of Dramatic Arts.

 Career

 Sharp portrayed Marshall Nesbitt on the 2001 Fox sitcom, Undeclared, starring alongside Seth Rogen, Charlie Hunnam, Jay Baruchel, Carla Gallo, and Monica Keena.
 He had a recurring role on HBO's Six Feet Under, and the Fox series 'Til Death.
 Sharp then played Dougie in the HBO series Enlightened, created by Laura Dern and Mike White.
 Sharp replaced rapper-actor Mos Def in the comedy series shortly before filming began in 2010.
 Sharp was also a regular on the Starz cable network series Blunt Talk.

 Sharp is very active in the improv community in Los Angeles and has performed with the Upright Citizens Brigade.